nunchistudio/blacksmith-devcenter/documentation/tour/blacksmith/gateway.md

 The Blacksmith **gateway** is a YAML / JSON-only application to **E**xtract data from various sources, **T**ransform (if desired) and **L**oad it into integrations.
-The gateway is very handy for capturing events across sources without knowing any programming language.
+The gateway allows to have an end-to-end ETL pipeline without knowing any programming language and without worrying about data reliabilty: Blacksmith handles orchestration under the hood thanks to its server / worker architecture.